brian-watkins/elmer/README.md

 ### Spies and Fakes

-Elmer generalizes the pattern for managing the effects of `Subs` and `Cmds`, allowing you to spy on any function you like.
+Elmer generalizes the pattern for managing the effects of `Subs` and `Cmds`, allowing you to spy on any function you like. *NOTE* You should use Elmer spies sparingly and with care.
+Each spy that you add to your test couples that test to implementation details.

 Suppose you need to write a test that expects a certain function to be called, but you don't need to describe the resulting behavior.
 You can spy on a function with